 Unity Group Unveils World's First ESG Light Certified For Carbon Credits, Delivering Nearly 90% Energy Savings

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - EQS Newswire - 9 June 2025 - As sustainable development continues to gain momentum worldwide, the carbon emissions market presents immense growth potential.
+(MENAFN- Dubai PR Network) HONG KONG SAR - EQS Newswire - 9 June 2025 - As sustainable development continues to gain momentum worldwide, the carbon emissions market presents immense growth potential.
 Hong Kong-listed Unity Group Holdings International Ltd (Unity) (1539) recently unveiled the world's first ESG Light certified for carbon credits.
 Its continued promotion will support global sustainability efforts while unlocking substantial growth opportunities for the company.

 2025 Carbon Credit and ESG Ecosystem Conference